markpackham/HyperionDevReact-AppCapstoneProject/README.md

 It includes the following:

+- Bootstrap is used for modals and styling and included via the React Bootstrap UI library
+- Font Awesome's CDN is used to provide icons
 - Formik for form validation feedback
-- React Bootstrap UI library
 - React frontend to register, login, products & cart
 - React Redux to handle state
 - React Router Dom for site navigation